 Kennebunk’s past comes to life through exhibitions and programs!
 Programs range from self-guided discovery in our galleries to interdisciplinary programs with our talented staff and volunteers.
 There is something for every age level to explore here at the Museum!

 Student programs at the Museum are always interactive and jam-packed.
-Learn more about student field trips and programs by visiting Group & Field Trips
+Learn more about student field trips and programs by visiting Group & Field Trips.
+Looking for travel assistance?
+Check out the Maine Arts Commission: Ticket to Ride Program.

 Museum in Your Classroom!